florianuphoff/postcss-code-duplication/README.md

 }
 ```

-`type4` contains an object only with with one key due to its nature of same selectors.
+`type4` contains an object only with one key due to its nature of same selectors.
 Origin and duplication is always the same selector.

 ## License
 MIT